 The maintenance interventions and the calibration of the burner must only be carried out by qualified, authorised personnel, in accordance with the contents of this manual and in compliance with the standards and regulations of current laws.

 Before carrying out any maintenance, cleaning or checking operations:

-Disconnect the electricity supply from the burner by means of the main switch of the system.
+Disconnect the electrical supply from the burner by means of the main system switch.

-Close the fuel interception tap.
+Turn off the fuel interception tap.